charlesbrandt/moments/README.txt

 Python: (currently using versions 2.5 and up) http://www.python.org

+Image manipulations are an optional part of the path.py module and require:
+Python Image Library (or Pillow) jhead command line utility

 Higher level notes for installing and configuring a computer system that runs python are beyond the scope of this document.
 For details and recommendations on this process, please see: charlesbrandt.com